-Despite increasingly thicker, heavier belts being used, it is estimated that up to 80% of conveyor belts are scrapped prematurely due to accidental damage.
-The challenge presented to the Dunlop R & D team therefore consisted of two key objectives.
-Firstly, to design a belt that was much more capable of resisting impact, ripping and tearing.
-Secondly, the belt also needed to be competitive in the market, which might well be regarded by the conveyor belt industry as the equivalent of looking for the Holy Grail.
+Despite increasingly thicker, heavier belts, it is estimated that up to 80% of conveyor belts are scrapped prematurely due to damage.
+The challenge presented to the Dunlop R & D team therefore consisted of two major objectives.
+Firstly, to design a belt that was much more capable of resisting impact, ripping, and tearing.
+Secondly, to make sure that the belt could be competitive in the market, which might well be regarded by the conveyor belt industry as the equivalent of looking for the Holy Grail.
 Ironically, our engineers found that the answer to the pricing issue lay in the volume of raw materials needed and the complexity of the production process.

-Because we had already developed

-extremely hard-wearing, long lasting rubber cover compounds, our engineers and technicians went back to the drawing board and concentrated on the carcass construction.
+Because we had already developed extremely hardwearing, long lasting rubber cover compounds, our engineers and technicians went back to the drawing board and concentrated on the carcass construction.

 Instead of persisting with the multiple ply carcass construction they created a single ply carcass using an amazingly tough patented fabric that is exclusively made in our sister company's in-house fabric weaving facility in the USA.
 The specially woven fabric uses crimped warp polyester yarns to provide high strength and low stretch combined with strong 'binder' and 'filler' yarns to create strength and stability under load.
-The result was Dunlop Ultra X, a unique single-ply, super-strength belt that has more than three times greater longitudinal rip resistance, up to five times better tear resistance and a far superior resistance to impact compared to traditional three-ply or even four-ply belting.
+The result was Dunlop Ultra X, a unique single-ply, super-strength belt that has more than 3 times greater longitudinal rip resistance, up to 5 times better tear resistance and a far superior resistance to impact compared to traditional 3-ply or even 4-ply belting.